practicingruby/practicing-ruby-paid/posts/v6/001-parsing-json.md

     ;
 ```

-Now we need to define the missing `object` production.
+Now we need to define the `object` production.
 Objects can be empty, or
 have many pairs:

 ```